pelias/documentation/full_planet_considerations.md

 hardware and takes longer.

-The best performance for full planet import comes when using a single machine with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for paralell processing.
+The best performance for full planet import comes when using a single machine with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for parallel processing.

 To set expectations, a 36 core machine can complete a Pelias build in about 16 hours.